-Three Common Mistakes To Avoid When Presenting A Maryland Personal Injury Claim
+Three Common Mistakes To Avoid When Presenting A Baltimore Personal Injury Claim

 There are three missteps that can have a dramatic effect on the valuation of a personal injury case, and ultimately on the financial recovery or compensation received.
 The first two are related concepts: overvaluing on the one hand, and undervaluing a claim on the other.
 Failing to secure proper medical documentation and opinions is the third oversight that can lead to a less than optimal recovery in a personal injury case.
 As Attorney Eric T. Kirk will tell you.